-Betterment is a condition relating to original equipment, or older parts, on your automobile, when having been damaged in an accident may only be replaced with new part(s).
+Betterment is a condition relating to original equipment, or older parts, on your automobile, when having been damaged in an accident, may only be replaced with the new part(s).
 The resulting improved condition of the vehicle is known as betterment.
-Consequently many insurers may ask the insured to contribute to the cost of the repair.
+Consequently, many insurers may ask the insured to contribute to the cost of the repair.

-Generally, an insurer will deduct the difference between the cost of a used part (appropriate for age and condition of the vehicle) and the cost of a new part.
-This thus would be a betterment deduction.
+Generally, an insurer will deduct the difference between the cost of a used part (appropriate for the age and condition of the vehicle) and the cost of a new part.
+This, thus would be a betterment deduction.